sbalcombe/stuartbalcombe/src/pages/a/how-to-create-effective-landing-pages-for-testing/index.md

 excerpt: "A simple landing page can help validate that people actually want your product.
 Before you build anything."

-sell: "If you want to follow along, drop your info in the box below and I’ll send all the updates right to your inbox."

 ---

 *This is an update from Week 6 of my [web app challenge](/tags/web-app-challenge/).
 I challenged myself to build a software product and generate $1000 in real revenue in 3 months.*